Gugh: Natural history

-The island was first notified as a Site of Special Scientific Interest in 1976 and re-notified under the 1981 Act in 1986.
+The island was first notified as a Site of Special Scientific Interest (SSSI) in 1976 and re-notified under the 1981 Act in 1986.
+All of the land designated as Gugh Site of Special Scientific Interest is owned by the Duchy of Cornwall.
 The SSSI covers an area of 36.6 ha, of which 35.3 ha was assessed as "unfavourable recovering" when it was reviewed on 30 July 2010.
 "Although the vascular plant assemblage (VPA) is favourable the notified heathland habitat is recorded as unfavourable recovering.

 The VPA species are all present and occurring in suitable habitat except for small adder's-tongue (Ophioglossum azoricum) which has not been recorded on this site since 1986, however, the former site appears suitable for the species and is therefore recorded as favourable".

 The reasons for the unfavourable assessment is because there is too much ground cover of bramble (Rubus fruiticosus) and Pittosporum, and the heath on Kittern Hill is less interesting than on the rest of the island.
 The reason is probably because of a fire on the hill in 1972 and subsequently there is less Cladonia sp. (a lichen).
 The Pittosporum requires urgent control and the island needs grazing to return it to a favourable condition.
 There is also a problem with the recent appearance of stone mazes which should be discouraged.

 The notifiable habitats for Gugh are the heath communities; H7, H8 and H11.